Call Now For A Free Consultation (208) 322-7274

 Semi Truck Accident Lawyer

-Semi truck accident attorneys or tractor trailer accident lawyers at Parke Gordon Law Firm in Boise believe every client deserves fair representation.
+Semi truck accident attorneys or tractor trailer accident lawyers at Parke Gordon Law Firm in Boise believe every client deserves fair representation against big insurance companies with deep pockets.
 Our semi truck accident attorneys are experienced in representing clients in accidents caused by semi trucks, big rigs, tractor trailers, or other commercial vehicles.
 Semi truck accidents can cause serious injuries and sometimes result in wrongful death claims.
 Special considerations are owed in handling a semi truck due to the special federal and state safety laws that regulate trucking companies and their drivers.

 Hire a Semi Truck Accident Lawyer Immediately